1j01/mopaint/README.md

 #### Ideas

-- Everything will be *always saved*, including undo history.
+- Everything is *always saved*, including undo history.
-- You'll be able to get back to *any state*, with non-destructive (non-linear) undo history.
-I've actually implemented this in [JS Paint][], my browser-based clone of MS Paint (but the undo history isn't saved in the session, and it's really inefficient.
+- You can get back to *any state*, with non-destructive (non-linear) undo history.
+I actually implemented this first in [JS Paint][], my browser-based clone of MS Paint (but in JS Paint the undo history isn't saved in the session, and it's really inefficient.
 I hope to eventually base JS Paint on Mopaint.)
 - Change anything after-the-fact.
 You don't have to worry about following the exact right procedure (like selecting the right layer before drawing), because you can *change the procedure*.
 Edit history as easily as creating it in the first place.
 - Support multiple views on a document, in panes as well as in separate windows.
 In the latter case it would act and work similar to multi-user support.
 - Preview how changes affect different parts of a document, in panes that show those parts of the document.
 This would be especially useful for animations or large scenes with copies of objects.
 - Instead of having "Smart Objects" and "Smart Filters" (as well as dumb equivalents) as in Photoshop, literally everything is "smart", because the *editing model* is "smart".
 Every brush stroke is smarter than a Smart Object, when you want it to be (if you want to personify it like that.)
+- Instead of having "Clipping Masks", in addition to being able to select a region and delete (for a one-off), you can just do the latter and then "edit earlier" and it'll live-update.
+- (There can still be tools/UI that help you set up masks etc., but the document structure will be much more general.
+Part of the point is that you could do something like that yourself, even something new (it doesn't need to be built-in), and, there isn't a feature that *doesn't* have an equivalent live-updating-from-live-editable-source-material equivalent "Smart" feature.)
 - Texturing 3D models by drawing directly on them would be fun (like [Chameleon][], [Chameleon.js][], [SculptGL][], [Paint 3D][]).
 - If we can do texturing on 3D models, it should be possible to extend that to drawing on tesselated canvases, to create different types of repeating patterns, like [EscherSketch][].